Mark-Kramer/Seizure-Waves/README.md

 See the README file in each directory for more details.

 This material is based upon work supported by the National Science Foundation under Grant Number 1451384.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.